 Pssst!
 No.47 is one of my personal favourites…

 The World’s first bungee jump took place in Bristol on 1 April 1979 and was undertaken by members of the Oxford University Dangerous Sports Club.
 David Kirke, who jumped first, did so wearing a top hat and tails.
 The best bit?
 He jumped with a glass of champagne in his hand.

 John Horton was accused of murdering his girlfriend in 1821 and was subsequently hanged in Bristol.
-The doctor who testified against him took his body for ‘medical purposes’ and had parts of his skin tanned in order to bind a book, which you can go and look at in Bristol today.
+The doctor who testified against him took his body for ‘medical purposes’ and tanned parts of his skin in order to bind a book, which you can go and look at in Bristol today.

 She later moved to Winterbourne where her neighbours had the surname ‘Potter’.
 Many of the Harry Potter characters names are inspired by places in the West Country.